arielmaslaton/URL_Scan/README.md

 Apache Flink is an open-source, unified stream-processing and batch-processing framework.
 It has several key feature that make it a good fit for the system.
 1. Flink works really well and have full built in support for working with kafka (as well as other interfaces), and handling transactions reliably.
-2. Flink is designed for handling large amounts of streaming date with high throughput
+2. Flink is designed for handling large amounts of streaming data with high throughput.
-3. Flink also takes care of parallelism well and with ease
+3. Flink also takes care of parallelism well and with ease.
 4. Flink also handle state transactions very efficiently and easily

 All this made me choose Flink as the framework.

 #### Processing requests
 First we enter Flink 'State function process' called Query Process Handler.
-(If needed, flink can handle 'key by' session with ease)
+(If needed, flink can handle 'key by' sessions)

-Its job is to consume (in parallel) the incoming requests and commit(kafka delete) them when done.
+Its job is to consume (in parallel) the incoming requests and commit(kafka delete) them once done.
-Another job is to query the Ignite cache state from Rate limit.
+Another job is to query the Ignite cache state for Rate limitations.

 One of the key feature of Flink is its ability to backpressure when needed, so it will suit the current consideration of rate limit.